Abby Dowse Flaunts Killer Curves In Brown Undergarment Set

 Abby has taken to Instagram to serve up a number of stunning looks this past week.

-Just earlier today, she shared an image of herself in blue lace lingerie that sent fans into a frenzy once more, as reported by The Inquisitr.
-That post accumulated more than 21,000 likes.
+Earlier today, she shared an image of herself in blue lace lingerie that sent fans into a frenzy, as reported by The Inquisitr.
+That post has accumulated more than 21,000 likes, so far.